zemirco/zemirco.github.io/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

 ---
 layout: post
-title: How to pass JavaScript variables from a server to Angular.js
+title: How to pass JavaScript variables from a server to AngularJS
 ---

-I came across the problem of sending JavaScript variables from my backend, in this case an [Express.js](http://expressjs.com/) server, to my frontend, means an [Angular.js](http://angularjs.org/) controller.
+I came across the problem of sending JavaScript variables from my backend, in this case an [Express.js](http://expressjs.com/) server, to my frontend, means an [AngularJS](http://angularjs.org/) controller.
 I'm using [Jade](http://jade-lang.com/) as my template engine but the presented solutions should work with others, too.

 Basically you've got three options for doing this:

   1. Put the variable into the view file inside a `script` tag
-  2. Make an HTTP request from Angular and serve the data as JSON from the backend
+  2. Make an HTTP request from AngularJS and serve the data as JSON from the backend
   3. Be smart and use `ng-init`